aternosorg/mclogs-integration/README.md

 ### Permissions

 Commands are not available to players by default.
 You can give players access to the commands by giving them the required permissions.
 Plugin servers permissions use permission nodes for fine-grained access control.
+The `mclogs` permission node is required for all other commands as well.

 Modded servers use the Vanilla permission level system instead.

 ## Configuration